This post is also available in: Suomi (Finnish)

-Luckily, we do have some power over our feelings, thoughts and to that to do list.
-What I recommend to do first is to erase all unnecessary things from the list.
+Luckily, we do have some power over our feelings, thoughts and that to-do list.
+What I recommend is to first erase all unnecessary things from the list.
 You know, the ones you think you should do but are not that important.
 Just erase them.
 Instead of doing things that really aren’t that important, we should focus on doing the most important ones: eating, sleeping and exercising.
-Giving up on eating well, sleeping enough or working out regularly seems like a good idea at first (we think were more efficient on our work) but it really isn’t a good idea.
+Giving up on eating well, sleeping enough or working out regularly seems like a good idea at first (we think we’re more efficient) but it really isn’t a good idea.
 Been there, done that.
 And what I’ve learned is that you should always remember to eat, sleep and move your body.
 And then when the basic things are in order, we’ll just have to trust ourselves, our skills, and the fact that everything’s going to work out.
-‘Cause it always does.
-And even if everything doesn’t work out they way we wanted, it won’t be the end of the world.
-As what I’ve learned in the last couple of years with this roller coaster with stress, is that you shouldn’t take things – and especially yourself – that seriously.
+‘Cause it always does!
+And even if everything doesn’t work out the way we wanted, it won’t be the end of the world.
+What I’ve learned in the last couple of years with this roller coaster with stress, it is that you shouldn’t take things – and especially yourself – that seriously.

 Busy days and weeks require meals that are easy and quick to make.
 On those kinds of days, my favorites are raw porridges, smoothies, soups, and all sorts of things that can be made beforehand and are easy to pack as a lunch or a snack.
 A day at the office, in the library, or even at home is much more comfortable when you’ve got nourishing food waiting for you.